travelnxt/appacitive-docs/index.md

 #### Create a user with just the OAuth access token

-You can optionally create a new user in the appacitive system with just the OAth access token of the user.
+You can optionally create a new user in Appacitive with just the OAth access token for the user.
 You can use this option to integrate facebook login in your app.
 You need to add an extra property in the request object called `createnew` with its value set to `true`.
-The system will pull the required details about the user from the OAth provider and create a new appacitive user with it.
+The system will pull the required details about the user from the OAth provider and create a new Appacitive user with it.
 Note that this is a `POST` HTTP call.

-In this example we will use facebook's access token.
+In this example, we will use a facebook access token.

 ** Parameters **